This information applies to Scotland.

-A transgender person is considered to be of the sex s/he was given at birth unless s/he has a gender recognition certificate (GRC).
-A GRC shows that the transgender person has legal recognition that s/he has a different gender identity to the one s/he was given at birth.
+A transgender person is considered to be of the sex they were given at birth unless they have a gender recognition certificate (GRC).
+A GRC shows that the transgender person has legal recognition that they have a different gender identity from the one they were given at birth.

-The spouse of a transgendered person has the right to a divorce in Scottish law.
+The spouse of a transgender person has the right to a divorce in Scottish law.

 It is against the law in Scotland to marry the following blood relatives:

 - aunt or uncle

 - niece or nephew